 The misleading and incorrect articles that frequently appear in the media citing “evidence” that “the universe is a hologram” are usually talking about something called the AdS/CFT conjecture.
 Let me first make another very important clarification in bold:

-The AdS/CFT conjecture suggests a purely mathematical relation between two completely unrealistic theories, one on the “AdS” side and one on the “CFT” side, and it says absolutely nothing whatsoever about the real universe that we live in.
+The AdS/CFT conjecture suggests a purely mathematical relationship between two completely unrealistic theories, one on the “AdS” side and one on the “CFT” side, and it says absolutely nothing whatsoever about the real universe that we live in.

 The AdS/CFT conjecture gives a mathematical model in which the holographic principle seems to work.
 As I said above, this mathematical model is not a realistic one, and it has nothing to do with our own universe.